General Residence Hall Policies

 Procedure for Requesting Reasonable Accommodation

 The campus Office of Accessibility Services (“Accessibility Services”) is responsible for evaluating whether to grant or deny requests for reasonable accommodation in College housing.
-In evaluating the request, the Campus Accessibility Services Coordinator will consult with the lead student services official at the respective site (Dean of Student Services, Big Spring Campus; Director of Student Services, SWCD) and the District Accessibility Services Coordinator, as necessary, to determine whether the requested accommodation is necessary and reasonable.
+In evaluating the request, the Campus Accessibility Services Coordinator will consult with the lead student services official at the respective site (Dean of Students, Big Spring Campus; Director of Student Services, SWCD) and the District Accessibility Services Coordinator, as necessary, to determine whether the requested accommodation is necessary and reasonable.
 Individuals with a disability who reside or intend to reside in College housing who believe they need a reasonable accommodation must contact the Campus Accessibility Services Coordinator.

 Requests for reasonable accommodation in College housing policies and practices are governed by the following requirements: